fwupd/fwupd/plugins/wacom-usb/README.md

 ---------------

-The daemon will decompress the cabinet archive and extract a firmware blob in SREC file format, with a custom vendor header.
+The daemon will decompress the cabinet archive and extract a firmware blob in the following formats:

+ * Touch module: Intel HEX file format
+ * Bluetooth module: Unknown airoflash file format
+ * EMR module: Plain SREC file format
+ * Main module: SREC file format, with a custom `WACOM` vendor header

 This plugin supports the following protocol ID: